 Moving to the inside workings, there are 16 elements arranged in 12 groups (two of these being Ultra-Low Dispersion and three aspherical), with a constant aperture range of f/2.8-f/22.
 The lens elements have been treated to Air-Sphere and fluorine coatings to reduce things like lens flare and for general protection.
-There are also nine rounded diaphragm blades, which should provide a nice bokeh effect, built-in stabilization up to five stops and the latest Nano USM AF system.
+There are also nine rounded diaphragm blades, which should provide a nice bokeh effect, built-in stabilization up to five stops, and the latest Nano USM AF system.

 The Canon RF 15-35mm f/2.8L IS USM in Use

 First up, the anomalies of the Canon RF 15-35mm f/2.8L IS USM to see how detrimental they are to the final image.
 Wide-angle zooms usually exhibit some form of barrel distortion, but the 15-35mm keeps this effect well under control.
-Unless you’re very close up to a subject, straight lines only start to look slightly out of shape at the extreme edges and close-up, which can be easily corrected in software.
+Unless you’re very close up to a subject, straight lines only start to look slightly out of shape at the extreme edges and close-up, which can be easily corrected in post.

 Vignetting is apparent when the lens is at f/2.8 and at its widest focal length while stopping down to f/4, things clear up nicely and by f/5.6 effectively disappear.
 This seems to be the findings at all focal lengths.

 Chromatic aberration is also a telltale sign on a wide-angle zoom, but the effect was surprisingly minimal.
 Very tiny amounts in the form of purple or blue fringing only just reared their head when the sun was in frame and on high contrast areas.
 But other than that, the effect was kept well in check.